 “You were scared, weren’t you?” she accused him.
 “You wanted to live!”

 She spoke with such force that in his shocked state Dick wondered if he had been frightened for himself – but the strained faces of the children, looking from parent to parent, made him want to grind her grinning mask into jelly

 Not long, Dick feels suffocated being around Nicole and their marriage is crumbling.
-On a business trip, he meets Rosemary, which is now a successful Hollywood star.
+On a business trip, he meets Rosemary, who is now a successful Hollywood star.
 Dick tries to bring back the feeling he had felt before, but he doesn’t find Rosemary attractive anymore.
 Little by little, Dick loses his confidence and he – who once was a very charismatic and always be the centre of parties – become increasingly embarrassing in social situation.
 He drinks a lot and picks fights.
 Finally, after a patient complaints to Dick’s partner, they sell the clinic shares and move back to Riviera, where Nicole – who becomes more and more distant to Dick – has an affair with Tommy Barban, the couple’s old friend.

 The ending for the book comes abruptly for me.
 Dick has foreseen Nicole’s affair with Tommy and when they tell him the truth, he had already let her go.

 When I finished the book I was in tears.
 Where were the passion or the hopes and dreams they had before?
 Why did they give up?
 Should they give those all up?
 Then of course, l should reflect this back to my own life and relationship.
 When is the line between trying and giving up?
 How far you should go in a commitment?
 How much of yourself you have to sacrifice?
 When enough is actually enough?